mshroyer/coursepointer/docs/development.md

-Many of the most important test cases are written as Python-based integration tests instead of Rust tests, in order to use the [garmin-fit-sdk](https://pypi.org/project/garmin-fit-sdk/) Python package as a reference implementation for FIT decoding.
+Many of the most important test cases are written as Python-based integration tests instead of Rust tests, in order to use the [garmin-fit-sdk](https://pypi.org/project/garmin-fit-sdk/) Python package as a reference implementation of FIT decoding.
 Run these with [uv](https://docs.astral.sh/uv/):

 ```